Lazerbeak12345/pixelmanipulator/CONTRIBUTING.md

 ## Local setup

-1. Make sure you have `yarn` installed.
+1. Make sure you have `yarn` installed globally.
 2. Clone the project locally
+3. `yarn set version berry` will enable use of the latest vesrion of yarn for this project.
 3. `yarn install`

 ## Running code locally